-Finally, it can be said that modifications are required to the Bengali medium education system in contemporary, reasonable, and secular education system, along with revised curricula, should implemented.
+Finally. it can be said that modifications are required to the Bengali medium education system in Bangladesh and that а more reasonable, contemporary, and secular education system, along with should revised curricula. he implemented.
 Teachers need to know the fundamentals of teaching as well as the abilities of their students.
 Teachers need to receive special training to effectively instruct a large class in a short time.
 Since students can pick up a second language quickly if they are taught it at the primary or secondary level, writing centers should be established in every school as soon as possible.

-Bangladesh and that a more Declaration of Interests: We, the contemporary, reasonable, and authors of this research manuscript, secular education system, along with declare that we have no financial revised curricula, should be interest.
-We have provided written implemented.
-Teachers need to know consent to publish the research the fundamentals of teaching as well manuscript in this journal.
+Declaration of Interests: We, the authors of this research manuscript, declare that we have no financial interest.
+We have provided written consent to publish the research manuscript in this journal.

 To Cite this Article: Hossain, M. S. and Ashikullah, M. (2023).
-"Error Analysis of Students' Free Writing: A Case Study of Bangladeshi Tertiary Level EFL Learners with a Bengali Medium Background."
-Journal of English Studies (JES), 1(1) 77-96.
+Error Analysis of Students' Free Writing: A Case Study of Bangladeshi Tertiary Level EFL Learners with a Bengali Medium Background.
+Journal of English Studies (JES), Volume: 01, Issue: 01, Page: 65:84, ISUCRDP, Dhaka